Ecdosis/ecdosis-front/tabs/README.md

 ### Customising embedded tab-modules
 The modules must be written so that they take a 'target' parameter.
 This will be set to 'tab-content' by Tabs, which itself uses the standard Drupal 'content' element to embed itself.
 The url parameters used to invoke tabs are divided into two sets: those specific to the currently selected module and those specific to the tabs module.
-Both sets of parameters are stored in browser local storage under the key 'tabs_params', and '&lt;module_name&gt;_params'.
+Both sets of parameters are stored in hidden input elements with the ids 'tabs_params', and '&lt;module_name&gt;_params'.
 So the tree module specific params would be stored under tree_params.

 If the user clicks on a new tab, these parameters are used to compose a url, updated with the new module's name.

-If the same module is resubmitted due to a change in its settings, the module-specific parameters are retrieved, updated with new values, and a new url composed that will pass through the tabs module back to the same module.
+If the same module is resubmitted due to a change in its settings, the module-specific parameters are retrieved, updated with new values, and a new url is composed that will pass through the tabs module back to the same module.

 ### Order of execution
 The usual read_args function, which used to read "arguments" to